Chairman Steps Down As NPR Grapples With Harassment Crisis

 In emails reviewed by this reporting team, he offered cookies, an invitation to a network banquet, holiday wishes and other greetings.
 She also said he joked about her going on vacation with him.

 Hodges recalled receiving unsolicited gifts including a rosary bead necklace.
 A friend told this reporting team that she had warned that Sweeney might have a crush on her after Hodges showed her one of his messages on Facebook.
-At the time Sweeney was Hodges' direct boss.
+At the time, Sweeney was Hodges' direct boss.
 Sweeney has held a variety of ascending news management jobs, including assistant national editor, national editor, deputy managing editor, managing editor and now his current job.

-Hodges said she stopped responding to his messages and appeals, and after a year was taken off NPR's Newsdesk in a meeting with Sweeney and another senior manager.
+Hodges said she stopped responding to his messages and appeals and was taken off NPR's Newsdesk after a year there in a meeting with Sweeney and another senior manager.

 Hodges said this shift caused her to consider quitting NPR and journalism.
-She said she could not gauge whether the news manager and another mid-level editor passed her over for career advancement like promotions or training because she would not make herself available to them socially.
+She said she could not gauge whether the news manager and another midlevel editor passed her over for career advancement like promotions or training because she would not make herself available to them socially.
 She said her experience at the network was later redeemed by other senior male news executives who praised her work and encouraged her presence.

 These allegations lodged by Hodges and the other two women remain under review by the network.
 NPR is evaluating these complaints but has not taken any permanent action or reached any conclusions.

-Two of the three women were temporary employees at the time of the incidents they flagged, meaning they worked full-time but were not on staff permanently.
+Two of the three women were temporary employees at the time of the incidents they flagged, meaning they worked full time but were not on staff permanently.
 NPR relies on such temporary employees extensively, a source of tension within the newsroom.
 It can prove a path for junior journalists to work their way on staff for good.
 In October, as one measure, there were approximately 100 temporary staffers in NPR's bargaining unit of about 450 journalists, according to SAG-AFTRA, which represents NPR's unionized newsroom workforce.
 Roughly 70 percent of the temps were women.

 On Nov.
 9, Mayor wrote to staffers about new reporting procedures for sexual harassment concerns and embarked on a series of listening sessions with employees.
-Acting senior vice president for news Christopher Turpin has added more women to senior news leadership positions.
+Acting Senior Vice President for News Christopher Turpin has added more women to senior news leadership positions.

 "I am deeply committed to doing everything I can to help strengthen and improve our culture," Mayor wrote.
 She said she embraced the goals for reform articulated by a lawyer who wrote her on behalf of a large group of female employees.

-Barrie Hardymon, a senior editor at NPR's Weekend Edition, says that a growing cadre of corporate managers are viewed as increasingly distant by the network's workforce.
+Barrie Hardymon, a senior editor at NPR's Weekend Edition, says that a growing cadre of corporate managers is viewed as increasingly distant by the network's workforce.

 "The communication problems exist at every institution," Hardymon said.
 "They feel particularly personal here, because this is a really, really close work environment and people care about the mission here."